Mike McCormick, President & CEO

 Sandra has broad commercial strategy experience and global business management skills from the vascular businesses at Medtronic, Covidien, EV3, and Siemens Healthcare.
 She has led several key integrations including the acquisition of Sapheon and its VenaSeal closure system, the integration of endoVenous business from Covidien’s Vascular Therapy business into Medtronic, and the integration of the embolization sales team from Medtronic’s Neurovascular division into endoVenous.

-Sandra is on the Board of Directors of The American Venous Forum Foundation.
-She has a biomedical computer engineering degree from the University of Technology of Compiegne Engineering Institute in France.
+Sandra has a biomedical computer engineering degree from the University of Technology of Compiegne Engineering Institute in France.

 Neville Mitchell, Non-Executive Director

 Neville joined the board of the Company as an independent non-executive director in July 2012 and is the Chairman of the Audit and Risk Committee.
 Neville was CFO and Company Secretary of Cochlear Limited from 1995 to 2017.
 He is a non-executive Director of Sonic Healthcare (since 2108), Fisher and Paykel Healthcare (since 2018) and Q’Biotics (since 2017) .
 He is a member of the Australian Board of Taxation and a director of the South East Sydney Local Health District Board.
 Previously he served on the New South Wales Medical Devices Fund, was Chairman of the Group of 100 and Chairman Standing Committee (Accounting and Auditing)for ASIC.
 Neville has a Bachelor of Commerce Degree and is a member of Chartered Accountants Australia and New Zealand.

 Chris Nave, Ph.D.

 Dr Nave was appointed a non-executive director of the Company on 24 October 2005 and currently serves on the Audit and Risk Committee and as Chair of the Nomination and Remuneration Committee.